Surprise Over Trump's Justification for US Interest in Greenland Sparks Discussion

 Greenland, an autonomous territory within the Kingdom of Denmark, has been a subject of geopolitical interest, particularly due to its strategic location and natural resources.
 The island is situated between North America and Europe, making it a critical point for military and economic interests.

-Historically, Greenland has been a site of contention among global powers. established military bases in Greenland to monitor Soviet activities in the Arctic.
+Historically, Greenland has been a site of contention among global powers.
+Military bases have been established in Greenland to monitor Soviet activities in the Arctic.

 Greenland's Growing Strategic Significance amid Climate Change